Photographs: Danielle Moir

 Biographical Sketch

 Marc began his academic training in the New York State University system as an undergraduate in Industrial Arts, a program similar to Bauhaus education in that he was introduced to design philosophy and received technical training ranging from drafting to ceramics, graphics to electronics, metalwork to photography.
 His Masters degree from New York University in Post Secondary Technology and Industrial Education focused on teaching students to use industrial skill for socially responsible design.
 Marc’s concentrated interests were passive solar architecture and the British method of Craft, Design, and Technology education.
 As a doctoral candidate in Art and Art Education he studied aesthetics and the philosophy of nature.
 His dissertation, The Environmental Design of Jones Beach State Park, delved into the geology, economics, politics, environmental impact, and aesthetics of the park’s construction.
-Currently he is involved in an array of creative and intellectual pursuits: Art, Craft, Design, Ecology, Essay, Percussion, as well as Folk / Punk doggerel and Poetics.

 Dr. Fasanella serves as lead executor for the Ralph Fasanella estate collection and has written and lectured about his father, a self-taught social realist painter.
 He authored the monograph Ralph Fasanella: Images of Optimism published by Pomegranate Press.